TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 There's no denying it—industrial farming is destroying the planet, and keto involves eating animal fat.
 That said, I think it's quite important to do grass-fed organic responsibly sourced meat if able.
 Keto is also not _only a lot of meat_, and green leafy vegetables have their place.

-Additional [research](https://www.annualreviews.org/doi/10.1146/annurev-animal-022516-022943) proves that human beings _need_ certain bioavailable essential amino acids (the building blocks of proteins, the building blocks of muscles) that our bodies cannot produce through our dietary intake that is only available through animal proteins.
+Additional [research](https://www.annualreviews.org/doi/10.1146/annurev-animal-022516-022943) proves that human beings _need_ certain bioavailable essential amino acids (the building blocks of proteins, the building blocks of muscles) that our bodies cannot produce through our dietary intake that are only available through animal proteins.
 That said, I'll stop here before the vegan army comes for me.

 A reminder, I'm not interested in giving anyone advice and am only sharing what works for me.